14 Things to Know About Money Market Accounts

 There are a number of online websites where you can compare the best money market terms on any given day, like Bankrate and NerdWallet.

-14) What do I need to be looking for when shopping around for a money market account?
+14) What to look for when shopping for a money market account

 In your comparison of money market accounts, be sure to look at:

-- Monthly fee and how to avoid it.
+- Monthly fee and how to avoid i.

-- Number of checks you are allowed to write per month, if any.
+- Number of checks you are allowed to write per month